|

 Wolfram had spotted the first time he had found his way into the

 castle drains.
-It was a dirty, disgusting route but, physically,
+It was dirty and disgusting but, physically, it

-it was an easy one.
-And he had kept it in reserve, for an emergency
+was easy, and he had kept it in reserve for an emergency.

 Wolframs legs were almost dead, but his arms were still

-strong and he managed to slip off the balcony and climb into the
+strong and he had managed to slip off the balcony and climb into

-next apartment.
-There he spent a few moments tearing a shirt into
+the next apartment.
+There he had spent a few moments tearing a

-strips and binding his legsif he was going to escape he
+shirt into strips and binding his legsif he was going to

-Then he slipped on a clean pair of breeches, picked up a quarterstaff
+Then he had found a clean pair of breeches, pulled them on, picked

-to the surface drain.
-And a convenient commotion in the far cornerPrince
+a convenient commotion in the far cornerPrince Imrahil giving

-Imrahil giving orders to a handful of guards and the big elf urging
+orders to a handful of guards and the big elf urging the King

-the King of Gondor across the courtyardwas drawing all eyes
+of Gondor across the courtyardhad drawn all eyes away from

-Wolfram slipped into the drain unseen and was immediately engulfed
+Wolfram had slipped into the drain unseen and had immediately

-Once out of the castle, he dragged himself to the village of
+Once out of the castle, he had dragged himself to the village

 out the small boy he often used as a messenger.